ffivaz/frontend-nanodegree-neighborhood-map/README.md

 ## Readme

 ### Introduction
 The aim of this project is to build a neighborhood map with the locations of at least five interesting places.
 The app must be single page and the locations must be shown as markers on the map and items in a list.
+The app must be responsive and working on computers, laptops and smartphones.

 We chose our home town of La Chaux-de-Fonds, Switzerland and a bunch of tourist attractions and commodities: zoo, station, tourist office, hospital, etc. Each location has a at least a name, some text (created using the [Lipsum generator](http://fr.lipsum.com/)), coordinates, a link to an external website and, if available, an entry in the Foursquare database.